SyncfusionExamples/Getting-started-Xamarin-backdrop-page/README.md

 # Getting started Xamarin backdrop page

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Backdrop Page](https://help.syncfusion.com/xamarin/backdrop-page/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Backdrop Page](https://help.syncfusion.com/xamarin/backdrop-page/getting-started) control.
 The backdrop page is composed of two surfaces, a back layer and a front layer.
 The back layer holds actionable content (like navigation or filtration), which is relevant to the front layer.

 ## Syncfusion controls: